Deep vein thrombosis: After surgery

 Major orthopedic surgery—total hip replacement, total knee replacement, or hip fracture surgery—has a high risk of causing VTE.
 If prophylaxis is not used after these surgeries, symptomatic VTE has about a 4% chance of developing within 35 days.
 Following major orthopedic surgery, a blood thinner or aspirin is typically paired with intermittent pneumatic compression, which is the preferred mechanical prophylaxis over graduated compression stockings.

-Options for VTE prevention in people following non-orthopedic surgery include early walking, mechanical prophylaxis, and blood thinners (low-molecular-weight heparin and low-dose unfractionated heparin), depending upon the risk of VTE, risk of major bleeding, and the person's preferences.
+Options for VTE prevention in people following non-orthopedic surgery include early walking, mechanical prophylaxis, and blood thinners (low-molecular-weight heparin and low-dose unfractionated heparin), depending on the risk of VTE, risk of major bleeding, and the person's preferences.
 After low-risk surgeries, early and frequent walking is the best preventive measure.

 Pregnancy

 The risk of VTE is increased in pregnancy by about four to five times because of a more hypercoagulable state that protects against fatal postpartum hemorrhage.
 Preventive measures for pregnancy-related VTE were suggested by the American Society of Hematology in 2018.
 Warfarin, a common vitamin K antagonist, can cause birth defects and is not used for prevention during pregnancy.